Optimization of Annealed Importance Sampling Hyperparameters

-The combination of both procedures allows reducing the variance of the importance sampling weights providing more accurate estimates with fewer particles and intermediary distributions.
 The rest of this paper is organized as follows: Section~\ref{sec:rev} is dedicated to reviewing vanilla AIS algorithm.
 In Section~\ref{sec:motiv} we present our parameterization of AIS process which results in flexible bridging distributions and motivate out optimization objective.
-In Section~\ref{sec:optim} we illustrate a reparameterization method and derivation of the objective gradient estimates.
+In Section~\ref{sec:optim} we restate a reparameterization method and derivation of the objective gradient estimates previouly developed in \cite{thin2020metflow,thin2021monte}.
 Finally, we analyze the accuracy of marginal likelihood estimation and its variance on synthetic and image data in Section~\ref{sec:exp}.